Repainting Lead-Based Paint

-EPA approved methods for dealing with renovations call for covering surfaces including floors and other places lead dust could settle in and around the work zone.
+EPA approved methods for dealing with renovations call for covering with plastic sheeting all surfaces where lead dust could settle in and around the work zone.
 Surfaces including floors, windowsills, countertops, and any other horizontal surface must be wrapped with plastic and sealed with tape.
 In addition, the plastic must extend beyond the work area by six feet in all directions.
 Also, a misting of water on surfaces is required while working to keep the dust from spreading through the air.

-No demo may be done that would spread debris such as breaking wall materials, etc. with a hammer.
+No demolition may be done that would spread debris such as breaking wall materials, etc. with a hammer.
 Instead, these surfaces must be gently broken apart in other ways.
 All power tools that cut, sand, or grind must be hooked up to a vacuum system with a HEPA filter to catch the dust and debris as it's produced.
-Also, heat guns used to strip old paint may not exceed 700 degrees Fahrenheit to keep lead dust and fumes out of the air.
+Also, heat guns used to strip old paint may not exceed 700 degrees Fahrenheit to keep lead fumes out of the air.

 In addition to using approved methods for containing any lead that may be released during renovation and painting, a contractor is also required to test the site after work is completed to ensure no lead residue remains on surfaces.
 All windowsills, countertops, floors, etc. must be swabbed and the samples sent to a lab for testing.
 Finally, a record of the job must be kept by contractors for 3 years to prove all work was done in accordance with EPA approved methods.

 Exceptions to the Rules